viniciusrosner/feedback-widget/README.md

 # feedback-widget
-feedback popover using react, vite and headlessui
+feedback popover using typescript, react, vite and headlessui